Prosper438/B-J-Biscuits-Excel-Dashboard-Analysis/README.md

 - Performance Monitoring: Regularly track key metrics to monitor business health and identify areas for strategic focus.
 ### Datasource
-The project consists of two dataset namely
+The project consists of two dataset namely, Transaction dataset and products dataset. <br>
 This gives you access to the raw data used for the project .
+[B&J Buscuit Practice Dataset.xlsx](https://github.com/user-attachments/files/18069115/B.J.Buscuit.Practice.Dataset.xlsx)

 ## Data Cleaning
+Addition of new of columns was one of the key assignment inorder to prepare the data for proper analysis.
-The raw data was quite neat from the onset.
-Firstly, the date columns was formatted to from number to date format Addition of new of columns was one of the key assignment inorder to prepare the data for proper analysis.
+- The raw data was quite neat from the onset.
+Firstly, the date columns was formatted to from number to date format.
+- Xlookup was used to get data from the product dataset to the transaction dataset with product code as lookup value for the biscuits brand, unit price and cost.
-#### New C
+#### New Columns.
+- Revenue: Quantity sold * Unit Price
+- COGS: Quantity sold * Cost Price
+- Profit: Revenue - COGS
+- Product Type:Less expensive product [If unit price < 10 Euros] and Expensive if otherwise